poediscord/poediscordbot/readme.md

   ```
 - Edit the new `config.py`
     - replace token
-    - add channels the bots should react to
+    - add channels the bots should react to and define keyword(s)
 - Run `discord_pob.py`
+- Bot logs into `discord_pob.log`

 ### Usage
 - Bot reacts to `!pob <pastebin (not raw!) link>` in all configured channels on the invited server.